jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 }
 ```

-You can see that we've a constructor that gives us our list of tokens, and a `parse` method that returns a `Query` to its caller: the first nonterminal in our grammar.
-Our `Query` can be a plain type here, for simplicity.
-Its first property will be a discriminator field, `type`, to allow us to identify it.
+You can see that we've a constructor that gives us our list of tokens, and a `parse` method that returns a `Query` to its caller: the first nonterminal in our grammar. `Query`'s first property will be a discriminator field, `type`, to allow us to identify it.
 Another field will hold its optional content, `Binary`, which we'll come to define shortly:

 ```typescript
 export class Query {